nichnarmada/chatgenius/documentation/database.md

 - `direct_messages(workspace_id, sender_id, receiver_id)`
 - `workspace_invites(email, workspace_id)`

-## Notes for Collaborators
+## Notes

-1. Always use UUID for primary keys and foreign keys
+- All timestamps use timestamptz for timezone awareness
-2. Implement soft deletes where appropriate using `deleted_at` timestamp
+- Primary and foreign keys use UUIDs
-3. Ensure all timestamps use timestamptz for timezone awareness
+- Workspace roles are limited to 'owner' and 'member'
-4. Follow the established naming convention for consistency
+- Message content is indexed using tsvector for full-text search
-5. Test RLS policies thoroughly when making schema changes
+- Reactions can be attached to both regular messages and direct messages

 ## Future Considerations